Core concepts of qblox-scheduler#

 }

-hardware configuration, the HardwareAgent understands which modules are
+configuration, the HardwareAgent understands which modules are available and which ports can

-compilation and execution of pulse-level schedules, as shown below:
+be targeted by operations.
+This allows for the direct compilation and execution of pulse-level schedules, as shown

 Pulse-level schedule example